Shahharshii/Vrv_rbac/README.md

 ## Features

 1. **Register System**:
-   - Secure Register system for authorized users using username and password.
+   - Secure Register system for authorized users using Username and password.
+   - Token based verification and session management

-1. **Login System**:
+2. **Login System**:
-   - Secure login system for authorized users using email and password.
+   - Secure login system for authorized users using Username and password.
-   - Session-based authentication for enhanced security and user session management.
+   - Token based verification and session management.
-   - User session management using cookies, ensuring a smoother user experience.

-2. **Dashboard Overview**:
-   - A dynamic dashboard presenting key sustainability metrics such as energy consumption, waste management, and carbon emissions.
-   - Data visualization using graphs and charts for better insights.

 3. **User Role**:
-   - Only authorized users (Admins) can access the platform.
+   - The authorized Admin, SuperUser and user can access the platform.

-4. **Data Insights & Reports**:
-   - Generate JSON data to track progress over time and compare performance.
-   - Downloadable reports in JSON format for external review.

 5. **Responsive Design**:
    - Fully responsive design, optimized for both mobile and desktop screens.